 Before you go: You never know when a storm may roll through and cover your favorite trail with a new blanket of snow.
 As we get closer to winter, be sure to check trip reports before you head out, to make sure your trail will be safe and accessible.

 1. Washington Park Arboretum (Seattle)

 For a fall adventure close to Seattle, stop by the Washington Park Arboretum, which bursts with beautiful colors this time of year.
 Tucked away on the shores of Lake Washington, the park offers 230 acres filled with Japanese maples, botanical gardens and rare plants.
-Download this trail map for a look at all your different route options.

 2. Carne Mountain (Central Cascades – Stevens)